Bill Kaulitz: Public image

 In August 2008, Kaulitz was chosen as the most attractive singer on stage by the readers of the Spanish magazine ¡Hola!.
 He was also immortalized in wax at the Madame Tussauds museum in Berlin on 30 September 2008.
 Kaulitz was 19 when the likeness was made, making him the youngest person to be duplicated by the Madame Tussauds museum in Berlin.
 In December 2008, Kaulitz was named "Man of the Year #6" by MTV News.

 In September 2009, Kaulitz was chosen by fashion legend Karl Lagerfeld to take part in a photo shoot for the 30th birthday of Vogue in Germany.
 Karl Lagerfeld described him as "The Other Idea of a German" and wrote that the 20-year-old singer with the unusual styling became a superstar; and a fashion icon.

-While in October 2009, Kaulitz was number 11 on German magazine GQ's Best Dressed list.
+In October 2009, Kaulitz was number 11 on German magazine GQ's Best Dressed list.
 They cite his flamboyant style as one of the reasons he was chosen, as well as his liking to change and try new things.
 Designer Michael Michalsky supported his decision by saying: "Bill Kaulitz is unique and uncompromising, Pop-Art brought to life.
 He likes to change – that is fashion."
 For the Dsquared2 Fall/Winter 2010 fashion show, Kaulitz opened and closed the show with the song Screamin'.

 After moving to the United States, Kaulitz adapted a more masculine look.
 Kaulitz states that his former appearance took three hours to achieve and that he couldn't top it anymore.
 He says that part of his new look is to "break out, live normally and love."